jjfraney/bells/server/README.md

 # Bell ringing

 Two techniques are available to ring bells.
-One for fixed duration, and another for a duration that is controllable.
+One for fixed duration, and another for a variable duration.

 Fixed duration refers to playing a single sample file from beginning to end.

 Variable duration refers to playing three samples in sequence and repeating the middle sample to meet some specified duration of the total.
-The technique requires careful editing of the three samples for seemless playback.
+The technique requires careful editing of the three samples for seamless playback.

 # Remote control